 A particularly fascinating insight had been brewing in previous books but finally solidified in Deuteronomy: this god can be argued with, bargained with, and even persuaded by humans.
 Moses repeatedly talks this god out of inflicting certain types of punishment, utilizing all sorts of tactics.
 As one prominent example, it is Moses who talks this god out of slaughtering everyone over a golden calf.
 What are we to conclude about this supposedly divine being whose will is so frequently swayed by human persuasion?
 If we were given freewill as some sort of test, how does it make since that we are influencing this god's behavior through our actions?
 Who really has the power here?

 And yet, the god of Deuteronomy does show some understanding of humanity.
 When instructing the people how to explain their religion to future generations, this god refers to the miracles and signs provided (Deuteronomy 6:20-25).
 Nobody is expected to believe on the basis of faith but because of what they have witnessed through their senses.
 I wonder what happened?

 I found Joshua far less remarkable than Deuteronomy, but I do have a comment regarding this part of the story which begins right after the death of Moses.
-Together with Deuteronomy, Joshua provides a justification for ideas such as manifest destiny, scorched earth, shock and awe, and the like.
-A nation with this god on its side can conquer all before them, especially when those before them worship other gods.
+Together with Deuteronomy, Joshua provides a justification for ideas such as manifest destiny, scorched earth, "shock and awe," and the like.
+A nation with this god on its side can conquer all before it, especially when those they oppose worship other gods.
 In fact, it almost reads as if there would be an obligation to do so.
 Indeed, Joshua tells the story of the Israelite army moving through the land and slaughtering all in the way.
 Few are spared, and virtually none receive mercy.
 There seems to be no motive for this aggression other than the desire to expand their territory.
 It is no wonder that the Pat Robertsons of America read their bibles as justifying war!